RyanPye/B7104-MiniProject/README.txt

 Use -e to return number of exons.
 Use -a to return average exon length.
 Use -n to return gene with the highest exon count.
-Use -l to return all gene_ids.
 Use -d to change divider on return list of gene_ids.
 Use -r gene_id to return the range of a gene.
 Use -m gene_id to return all features associated with the gene.
+Use -l to return all gene_ids.
 Use -o output_address to print results to file.

 All results are printed to the terminal unless an -o flag is given.
+The output is printed with header lines marked by a # for easy searching when printed to file Output is printed in the order
+  Number of genes
+  Number of exons
+  Average exon length
+  Highest exon gene
+  Gene range
+  Gene features
+  List of all genes

-The output is printed with header lines marked by a # for easy searching when printed to file For example to find the number of genes and all gene_ids a gtffile.gtf and print to output file output.txt use the command
+For example to find the number of genes and all gene_ids a gtffile.gtf and print to output file output.txt use the command

 perl gtfparser.pl -f gtffile.gtf -o output.txt -gl